sameone-nobady/recast-post-processing/README.md

 - Tested and built on the **Latest Staging** build of SillyTavern.
 - For model switching per pass, the **Connection Profiles** extension must be enabled.

+### Troubleshooting
+- If you have any API issues, turn on 'Legacy Connection Profile' in Advanced Settings and make sure the API is valid.

 ## Examples